-For five years I worked as part of a small team of filmmakers to produce the award-winning documentary, Flow (Dir.
-Irena Salina, 2008), about the global water crisis and how ordinary citizens are defending our water commons from corporate take-ver.
-My work appears in the book We Are Everywhere (2006), from Verso Press.
-My collection of poems, The Grass Impossibly (2008) was awarded publication by Michigan Writers Cooperative Press.
+Other Interests: For several years I was part of an international team of filmmakers who made the award-winning feature documentary, Flow (Dir.
+Irena Salina, 2008), about the global water crisis and how ordinary citizens are defending the water commons from corporate takeover.

 I’ve conducted trainings in consensus decision-making and direct action, built independent media infrastructures for print, radio, and web, and written for The Nation, The Ecologist, New Internationalist and other publications.

-I am a former director of the Leelanau Young Writers Program at Leelanau School, former member of the Creative Writing Faculty at Northwestern Michigan College, and co-founder of the Live Poets Society.
+I am a former director of the Leelanau Young Writers Program at Leelanau School, former member of the Creative Writing Faculty at Northwestern Michigan College, and co-founder of the Live Poets Society, a creative lab and roundtable for writers.
 Until 2012, I served on the board of Michigan Writers, Inc. and was Senior Editor at Dunes Review.